Nguyễn Hồng Sơn: Career

-Nguyễn Hồng Sơn joined the Army Club (also known as "The Cong") in 1988 and started to wear the national team in 1993.
+Nguyễn Hồng Sơn joined the Thể Công FC in 1988 and started to wear the national team in 1993.
 Initially, Hồng Sơn played in the striker position and then switched to wingers.

-In 1990 Hồng Sơn won the title of top scorer of the national championship.
+In 1990, Hồng Sơn won the title of top scorer of the national championship.
 He had won a silver medal at the 18th, 20th and SEA Games SEA Games, 1998 bronze medal in the Tiger 1996 Cup and SEA Games 19.

-In 1998, after receiving the "Tiger Cup Best Player" award, Nguyễn Hồng Sơn was awarded the title of Asia's best player of the month, August 1998 and "Vietnam Golden Ball" for the first time.
-In 1999, he took second place at the soccer tournament organized by Pepsi (This tournament includes many players such as David Beckham, Dwight Yorke, Rui Costa, Roberto Carlos, ...)
-In early 2001, He won The title "Vietnam Golden Ball" for the second time.
-Late V-League season 2002 Hồng Sơn announced retirement due to injury but in the second phase of the 2003 season, he returned to The Public Football team and then competed for Red Beer Workers.
-He is also a Colonel ranked officer of the Vietnam People's Army,.
+After awarded 1998 AFF Championship's MVP, Nguyễn Hồng Sơn was awarded the title of Asia's best player in August and Vietnamese Golden Ball for the first time.

+In early 2001, he won Vietnamese Golden Ball for the second time.
+In the same year, he was invited to Pepsi World Challenge with many world's famous players such as David Beckham, Dwight Yorke, Rui Costa, Roberto Carlos, and took second place.

+Late V-League season 2002, Hồng Sơn announced retirement due to injury but in the second phase of the 2003 season, he returned to The Public Football team and then competed for Red Beer Workers.
+He is also a Colonel ranked officer of the Vietnam People's Army.

 After retiring from the competition, Nguyễn Hồng Sơn became a football coach leading Thanh Nghia Football Club – Quang Ngai, then the U15 team of Can Cong.
 At the 2007 Southeast Asian Games, he worked as a vice-coach for the Vietnamese national futsal team.

-In June 2024, he become a player in the reality show "Call Me By Fire".
+In June 2024, he become a player in the reality show Call Me By Fire.
 After he loses in Performance 3.